Ke Li's lemma for quantum hypothesis testing in general von Neumann algebras: Introduction

-Let us recall shortly the definition of $\test$ in the proof of \eqref{eq_keli} as in \cite{KeLi,DPR} in order to underline its connection with modular theory, and motivate our definition of $T$ below.
+To state our extension we need to recall how the relative modular operator $\drs$ is defined in the general case, and we therefore postpone its statement to Section~\ref{sec:a_general_proof}.
+For now, let us recall the definition of $\test$ in the proof of \eqref{eq_keli} as in \cite{KeLi,DPR} in order to underline its connection with modular theory, and motivate our definition of $T$ in the more general statement.
 Consider spectral decompositions of $\varrho$, $\varsigma$:

 where $(\lambda_x)_x$ and $(\mu_y)_y$ are labeled in nondecreasing order, and both families $(a_x)_x$ and $(b_y)_y$ are orthonormal bases of $\cc^n$.
 Define for any $y=1,\ldots,n$:

 so that $(Q_y)_y$ is a nondecreasing family of projectors, and